 troubled exodus from Tibet in 1959

-momentous difficulties including threat of fleshdeath
+momentous planned misalignments requiring realignment attention including threat of fleshdeath

 lifetime of international leadership under highly straitened circumstances.